What We Do

 The Brien Center’s Programs and Services are “Community Based”

 Our agency is organized around four divisions that address the behavioral health needs of Berkshire County residents using a “community-based care” model.
 This means our services are delivered where people live, work, shop, worship, go to school and raise their families.
 With over 25 locations throughout Berkshire County, treatment and services are conveniently available to all Berkshire County residents.

 What is “Continuum of Care”?

-Continuum of care is an integrated system of care that guides and tracks person served through a comprehensive array of behavioral health services of varying kinds and from various providers.
-At The Brien Center, we are committed to ensuring that each person we serve is provided a continuum of appropriate, affordable and accessible behavioral health services that leave no gaps and support recovery and wellness to the highest degree possible.
+Continuum of care is an integrated system that guides and tracks people served through a comprehensive array of behavioral health services from various providers.
+We ensure there are no gaps in care and support recovery and wellness to the highest degree possible.

 What is “Integrated Care”?

-Integrated care is a system of coordinated care that appropriately addresses the general health and behavioral healthcare needs of each person served.
-This kind of coordinated care “integrates” the various aspects of mental health, addiction, and primary care services to produce the best possible outcomes for people engaged in treatment and services.
-At The Brien Center, we are dedicated to providing each person served integrated, coordinated care that includes their voice and their choices in treatment options and services to support their recovery and long-term wellness.
-To achieve these ends, we work closely with physicians and other care providers to keep the lines of communication open to the benefit of each person served.
+Integrated care is a system of coordinated care that “integrates” the various aspects of mental health, addiction, and primary care services for the best possible outcomes for people in our care.
+To achieve these ends, we work closely with physicians and other care providers to keep the lines of communication open.
 This method of care is proven to be the most effective approach to caring for people with multiple healthcare needs.